-The most critical part of a child?s life ? the first five years ? is under the control of you, the parents.
-By ?control?
-I mean that you have the opportunity ? and the obligation ? to profoundly shape your child?s development.
-Children don?t simply grow up by themselves ? and when they do, it?s almost guaranteed that bad things will happen.
-What you do with your children determines how they will respond to other people, how well they do in school, and what successes they will have ? or not ? in their lives.
-This is a tall order, but it boils down to a few basic ? but critical ? principles which we?ll talk about.
-And I?ll give you some places to find information and help along the way.
+The most critical stage of a child’s life, the first five years, is under the control of you, the parents.
+By control I mean that you have the opportunity and the obligation to profoundly shape your child’s development.
+Children don’t simply grow up by themselves.
+If they do, there are likely to be unfortunate outcomes.
+What you do with your children determines how they will respond to other people, how well they do in school, and what successes they will have or not have in their lives.
+This is a tall order, but it boils down to a few basic but critical principles.

-As parents we are in charge of the growth stages our children go through; and in charge of their activities, known as ?developmental play.?
-This sounds pretty silly?.of course parents take care of their kids while they grow and play!
-But most of us didn?t know how important it is to grow and play during those first five years.
-The Center on the Developing Child at Harvard University (http://developingchild.harvard.edu/) calls it developing the ?architecture of the brain.?
+As parents, we are in charge of the growth stages our children go through; and in charge of their activities, known as developmental play.
+This sounds pretty silly of course parents take care of their kids while they grow and play!
+But most of us don’t know how important it is to grow and play during those first five years.
+The Center on the Developing Child at Harvard University (http://developingchild.harvard.edu/) calls it developing the architecture of the brain.

 Each child develops at their own rate, and will demonstrate greater skill in some areas than in others as they go through the various socialization stages of play; but the developmental sequence is the same.
 Play forms the basis for success in language and academics, and developing coping skills and resilience by falling down and getting up again in a secure environment.

-Much the same is true of the rest of a child?s body, their brain, and their emotions ? while none of us is born as a blank slate, our ?new? brains develop new pathways very fast, and these pathways are very sensitive to new information.
+Much the same is true of the rest of a child’s body, their brain, and their emotions while none of us is born as a blank slate, our new brains develop new pathways very quickly, and these pathways are very sensitive to new information.

 This does not mean that you have to be the perfect parent, but it does mean you need to pay attention to your children’s needs from infancy onward.
 By the time they reach school age, the trajectory of their future growth is set; and problems are much harder to fix.